adamtool/framework/README.md

   * rendering into the dot format
   * calculating bounding boxes
 - process handler and pool management
-- transformer of nondeterminisc automata into deterministic ones
+- transformer of nondeterministic automata into deterministic ones
 - renderer for circuits into Aiger format
 - renderer for Petri nets with transits and the automata into the dot format
 - parser for Petri nets with transits and Software defined networks